Zero trust is a security concept that found its way to the mainstream in recent years

 Zero trust builds on this premise by assuming no device or user, whether they live outside or inside your corporate network, is to be trusted.
 This means continuous monitoring and enforcement of security controls are necessary to keep your data safe no matter where it resides, no matter what device it needs to be accessed from.

-We can help by defining a zero-trust architecture that works for your business needs.
+- We can help by defining a zero trust architecture adapted to your business needs.

 Design: Each cloud (internal/external/hybrid) has its own features.
 A security classification must be established for every server/instance/application.
 It’s important to create a high-level design for that cloud that seamlessly coordinates with existing IT security policies.